Teradata/python-driver/README.md

 * Supported for use with Teradata Database 14.10 and later releases.
 Informally tested to work with Teradata Database 12.0 and later releases.
 * COP Discovery.
 * Encrypted logon using the `TD2`, `JWT`, `LDAP`, `KRB5` (Kerberos), or `TDNEGO` logon mechanisms.
-* Data encryption enabled via the `encryptdata` connection parameter.
+* Data encryption governed by central administration, or enabled via the `encryptdata` connection parameter.
 * Unicode character data transferred via the UTF8 session character set.
 * Auto-commit for ANSI and TERA transaction modes.
 * 1 MB rows supported with Teradata Database 16.0 and later.